 You know that “new car smell” people love so much?
-That’s an example off gassing, and it means you’re breathing in chemicals.
+That’s an example of off gassing, and it means you’re breathing in chemicals.
 The same thing happens in your home.

 What about the smell from the new flooring you just had installed?
 Off gassing.
 The “clean” new furniture in your nursery?
 Off gassing.

 These are just a handful of examples.
-Read on to learn how to protect you and your loved ones!
+Read on to learn how to protect you and your loved ones.